This post may contain affiliate links. Please read our disclosure policy.

 Pickled red onions in a jar with a copper fork on top.

-I’m going to be totally honest here and say that I feel like this is a total sham of a recipe here.
-It doesn’t seem like something you’d need to know but I started keeping a list of things that people ask me how to do….how to make pickled eggs….how to remove a stain….how to baste a turkey….how do I make pickled red onions….and I figured that maybe I should be answering these questions here.
+It doesn’t seem like something you’d need to know but people want to know how to make pickled eggs how to remove a stain, how to baste a turkey, how do I make pickled red onions and I figured that maybe I should be answering these questions here.

 Pro Tips